On Problems as Hard as CNFSAT: On Improving Dynamic Programming Based Algorithms

-\begin{proof} As a proof we present a reduction which for fixed $\alpha > 0$ transforms an instance $(\cF,U,t)$ of \setcoverarg{$k$} into an instance of $\setcoverarg{$k'$}$, for some positive integer $k'$, where the size $t'$ of the solution in the resulting $\setcoverarg{$p'$}$ instances is at most $\alpha |U|$, without changing the universe size.
+To prove $\le$, we use the ``powering'' technique for \setcover: for each constant $\alpha > 0$, we transform an instance $(\cF,U,t)$ of \setcoverarg{$k$} into an instance of $\setcoverarg{$k'$}$, for some positive integer $k'$, where the size $t'$ of the solution in the resulting $\setcoverarg{$p'$}$ instances is at most $\alpha |U|$, without changing the universe size.

 Without loss of generality, we assume that $t \le |U|$.
 Consider any $\alpha > 0$.
 Let $q$ be the smallest positive integer such that $\frac{1}{q} \le \alpha$.
 We may assume that $t$ is divisible by $q$, since otherwise we may add at most $q$ additional elements to the universe $U$ and singleton sets to the family $\cF$.
 We form a family $\cF'$ of all unions of exactly $q$ sets from $\cF$, that is for each of $\binom{|\cF|}{q}$ choices of $q$ sets $S_1,\ldots,S_q \in \cF$ we add to $\cF'$ the set $\bigcup_{i=1}^q S_i$.
 Note that since $q$ is a constant we can create $\cF'$ in polynomial time.
 We set $t'=t/q \le |U|/q \le \alpha|U|$.
 It is easy to see that $(\cF,U,t)$ is a YES-instance of $\setcoverarg{$k$}$ if and only if $(\cF',U,t')$ is a YES-instance of $\setcoverarg{$qk$}$. \end{proof}